authcompanion/authcompanion2/README.md

 ## Admin Dashboard

 The Admin Dashboard is a tool that allows administrators or web application owners to manage the users of their web application.

-It provides a range of functions that administrators can use to create, edit, and delete user accounts via a friendly and intuitive interface.
+It provides a range of functions that administrators can use to create, edit, and delete user accounts; ALL via a friendly and intuitive interface.

-Check out the Admin Dashboard in the documentation here: [Administer](https://docs.authcompanion.com/guide/administer.html).
-You can find the initial admin password on the `./adminkey` file.
+Check out the Admin Dashboard in the documentation to learn how to access it: [Administer](https://docs.authcompanion.com/guide/administer.html).

 ![Admin](./.github/public/admin_dashboard.png)